Well, perhaps I should brief you on how we found ourselves here:

 Their clipless paddles are unique in that they’re competition-oriented and can be customized for a super-refined fit, feeling, and power transfer.

-They also offer an industry leading three-year warranty on all their top pedals led by the fast-moving Candy bike pedals.
+They also offer an industry leading three-year warranty on all their top pedals led by the fast-moving Candy Clip-In Bike Pedals.

 Their pedals feature outstanding corrosion resistance sealing and will offer precise fit in addition to durability.